kenany/primality/README.md

 aims to be a comprehensive library for anything you could possibly want to know or do with prime numbers.

-Credit goes out to [Lo-Dash](http://lodash.com/) for inspiring me to make a JavaScript library.
-Currently, Lo-Dash is my personal standard for any JavaScript library.
-Solid support for browsers and environments, extensive documentation, and plenty of unit testing has made it the prime (pun intended) example that Primality tries to follow.

 ## Download

   * [Development build](https://raw.github.com/KenanY/primality/1.3.0/primality.js)